 READ MORE ABOUT B12 DEFICIENCY AND POSSIBLE REASONS FROM HERE.

-- 1 drop consists of 100 μg of MecobalActive® methylcobalamin – one of the purest vitamin B12 forms produced in an environmentally friendly way
+- for infants and children 1 drop consists of 100 μg of MecobalActive® methylcobalamin – one of the purest vitamin B12 forms produced in an environmentally friendly way

 - only three ingredients: water, B12 and organic lemon juice to guarantee shelf life

-- the first pure liquid methylcobalamin product in Estonia that consists of a small amount of vitamin B12 and is meant specifically for infants and toddlers -> it is easier for medical staff to make dosage guidelines and the risk for over or under dosaging (when one drop is given less or more) is small
+- for infants and children – the first pure liquid methylcobalamin product in Estonia that consists of a small amount of vitamin B12 -> it is easier for medical staff to make dosing guidelines and the risk for over- or underdosing (when one drop is given less or more) is small

 - methylcobalamin is the safest form of vitamin B12 for infants, toddlers, pregnant and nursing women